foobarbazfred/mqtt-rendaoh-2025/promotions/pop-in-tech-commentary.md

 Avatar (excited tone):

+Avatar (excited tone):
 “Hey!
 Quick tech break!

 See those scores updating instantly?

-That’s MQTT —

-sending your taps straight to the controller in real time!
-The controller collects everyone’s clicks, updates the scores, and then shares them with all players!
+That’s MQTT — sending a message from your tap straight to the controller in real time!
+The controller gathers everyone’s clicks, updates the scores, and then sends the results back to all players!

 Alright, back to the action!”